Hassan41Saeed/oracle-rac-12c-virtualbox/README.md

 ## Oracle Virtual Box: To ensure it is successful on open-source virtualization solutions.

-## 2-Node architecture was seleted due to resource limitation and implementation time.
+## 2-Node architecture was selected due to resource limitation and implementation time.

 ## NOTE: OL6 was used to match the client's production environment at the time of implementation.